jtsagata/uCareSystem/README.md

 ## Basic usage

 ## Supported distributions
-TODO: Debian, Ubuntu, Others, WSLS
+TODO: Debian, Ubuntu, Others, WSL

 ## Configuration
 Many aspect of the programs can be configured by a configuration file.
 A sample is provided.